jadecobra/python_tdd_exercises/source/index.rst

 This is a way to write software with a focus on tests.
 I write tests for ideas to reach a goal or meet a requirement, and the results tell me if I am closer to the goal or not.
 I repeat the process until I get to the goal.

-I also find that sometimes when I am working on a project and have an idea, I will remember I have a test for that idea in a previous project and can go back to run it or write a new test for the idea.
+I also find that sometimes when I am working on a project and have an idea, I remember I have a test for that idea in another project and can go back to run it or write a new test.

-I recommend reading `Test Driven Development by Example`_ by `Kent Beck`_ and Refactoring_ by `Martin Fowler`_, they both influenced the way I write programs.
+I recommend `Test Driven Development by Example`_ by `Kent Beck`_ and Refactoring_ by `Martin Fowler`_, they both influenced the way I write programs_.

 *********************************************************************************
 who is this for?